trevor992/FileParser/README.md

 # FileParser
 A Python Class for parsing files of various types.
 Made by me for me.
 The goal is readable re-usable code that extracts data from files to ease further processing.
 I Expand as needed.

-Happy to recieve feedback, criticisms, comments or suggestions.
+Happy to recieve feedback, criticisms, comments, questions or suggestions.
-E-mail: trevor "dot" naumann92 "at" gmail "dot" com Refer to the docstrings for details on the class, attributes and methods.
+E-mail: trevor "dot" naumann92 "at" gmail "dot" com refer to the docstrings for details on the class, attributes and methods.

 uses librosa module to compute feature extraction